Skip to content

 Inputs

-When testing a system the behaviors are analyzed depending on the inputs used to understand what outputs are produced from a black box perspective.
+When testing a system, the behaviors are analyzed based on the inputs used, examining the outputs produced from a black box perspective where the internal logic of the system is not directly observed.

 Parametrized

-Consider the following playbook satori://test.yml that has a variable defined as $ that is not defined within the playbook:
+Consider the following playbook, satori://test.yml , which includes a variable $ that is not defined within the playbook:

 yml